 Non member $275

-Please note – a $150 non refundable deposit per block will be payable at the time of booking.
+Please note – Full payment will be required at the time of booking, of which $150 is non-refundable.

 Contact John Cook firstname.lastname@example.org for more details.